Joe Simon: Silver Age of Comics and later

 Through the 1960s, Simon produced promotional comics for the advertising agency Burstein and Newman, becoming art director of Burstein, Phillips and Newman from 1964 to 1967.
 Concurrently, in 1960, he founded the satirical magazine Sick, a competitor of Mad magazine, and edited and produced material for it for over a decade.

 During this period, known to fans and historians as the Silver Age of Comic Books, Simon and Kirby again reteamed for Harvey Comics in 1966, updating Fighting American for a single issue (Oct.
 1966).
 Simon, as owner, packager, and editor, also helped launch Harvey's original superhero line, with Unearthly Spectaculars #1–3 (Oct.
 1965 – March 1967) and Double-Dare Adventures #1–2 (Dec.
 1966 – March 1967), the latter of which introduced the influential writer-artist Jim Steranko to comics.

-In 1968, Simon created the two-issue DC Comics series Brother Power the Geek, about a mannequin given a semblance of life who wanders philosophically through 1960s hippie culture; Al Bare provided some of the art.
+In 1968, Simon created the two-issue DC Comics series Brother Power the Geek, about a mannequin given a semblance of life who wanders philosophically through 1960s hippie culture.
 Superman editor Mort Weisinger harbored an admitted dislike for the hippie subculture of the 1960s and felt that Simon portrayed them too sympathetically which helped to bring a quick end to the title.
 Simon and artist Jerry Grandenetti then created DC's four-issue Prez (Sept.
-1973 – March 1974), about America's first teen-age presidentMcAvennie "1970s" in Dolan, p.
-156 "Teenage President of the United States Prez Rickard didn't enjoy a long term in comics.
-However scripter Joe Simon and artist Jerry Grandenetti gave him plenty to tackle in four issues." and the three-issue Champion Sports (Nov.
+1973 – March 1974), about America's first teen-age president and the three-issue Champion Sports (Nov.
 1973 – March 1974).
 That same year, Simon returned to the romance genre as editor of Young Romance and Young Love and oversaw a Black Magic reprint series.

 Simon and Kirby teamed one last time later that year, with Simon writing the first issue (Winter 1974) of a six-issue new incarnation of the Sandman.
 Simon and Grandenetti then created the Green Team: Boy Millionaires in the DC anthology series 1st Issue Special #2 (May 1975), and the freakish Outsiders in 1st Issue Special #10 (Jan.
 1976).

+In 1999, Joe Simon regained the rights to the Fly and Lancelot Strong thanks to copyright termination.